 Those experiences during the widespread fires that claimed more than 70 lives -- as well as during and after hurricanes earlier this year -- reveal a downside to the wireless communications upon which Americans are increasingly dependent: Mobile service falls short of old-fashioned landlines when it comes to surviving catastrophic events. — Bloomberg

 Think twice, or thrice, before cutting the cord.
-Ask yourself: is my life, and my family's, worth more than $20 per month?
+Ask yourself: is your life, and your family's, worth more than $20 per month?

 The digital divide has taken on a new meaning.
 Previously, it referred to the areas of the country that relies beyond the reach of high-speed broadband Internet.
 We referred to them as being unfortunate enough to be "on the wrong side" of the digital divide.
 All of America still does not have high-speed broadband Internet, one reason why millions of Americans continue to use dial-up Internet today.
 But now the digital divide has taken on a new meaning, as technology becomes so heavily integrated into schools that the whole idea of the digital divide has gotten flipped on its head.